 Let me stress that in presenting these I don’t necessarily think that the “highest” levels in these examples are correct, nor do I think I have a strong understanding on many of these issues.
 It’s just something that’s fun to think about.

 This is arguably a special case of Artir’s Pyramid and is probably the canonical example of learning by flip-flopping.

-I see this a lot.
-Memorably, I sometimes see a Stage 2 person talking to someone they believe is at Stage 1 but who is in fact at Stage 3.
+When it comes to the minimum wage debate and other debates, I often sometimes see a Stage 2 person talking to someone they believe is at Stage 1 but who is in fact at Stage 3.

 Recession flip-flopping is less related to Artir’s Pyramid, but is still quite common.
 I may be bungling some of the later stages here, as my macro knowledge is mostly cobbled together from parody rap videos, so I welcome any suggestions for additional further reading.